Rent Increase Facts | Answer |

 Does Vermont Have Rent Control Laws?

 Vermont does not have rent control laws limiting the amount that landlords ask for.
-However, state law does not prohibit local governments from establishing rent control laws.
+State law allows local governments to pass their own rent control ordinances.

 When Can a Landlord Raise Rent in Vermont?